seanfisk/mastering-eos/manual/README.rst

 If you are having trouble with some EOS SSH hosts being down, but still want to generate the table, you can run the following to ignore down hosts::

-    fab --skip-bad-hosts --parallel generate_fingerprints_table
+    fab --skip-bad-hosts generate_fingerprints_table

 This will skip the down hosts when generating the table.
-This isn't recommended for deployment, as it may miss hosts in the table, but is OK for a quick test.
+Due to limitations in Fabric, this cannot be done in parallel.
+This also isn't recommended for a permanent deployment as it may miss hosts in the table.

 To see all tasks that are available via Fabric, run::